 You may have to do things like go to an education or training program, do community service, or cooperate with child support enforcement to stay on TAFDC.

-MassLegalHelp has more information about particular TAFDC rules and how to get exemptions from them:
+Learn more about TAFDC rules and how to get exemptions from them in the Income and Benefits section of MassLegalHelp:

 - TAFDC work requirement